-[1] An evaluation may be performed at the client's direction or when impliedly authorized in order to carry out the representation.
+- [1] An evaluation may be performed at the client's direction impliedly authorized in order to carry representation.
 See Rule 1.2.
 Such an evaluation may be for the primary purpose of establishing information for the benefit of third parties; for example, an opinion concerning the title of property rendered at the behest of a vendor for the information of a prospective purchaser, or at the behest of a borrower for the information of a prospective lender.
 In some situations, the evaluation may be required by a government agency; for example, an opinion concerning the legality of the securities registered for sale under the securities laws.
-In other instances, the evaluation may be required by a third person, such as a purchaser of a business.

-[2] A legal evaluation should be distinguished from an investigation of a person with whom the lawyer does not have a client-lawyer relationship.
+In other instances, the evaluation may be required by a third person, such as purchaser of a business. - evaluation should be legal distinguished Α investigation of a person with whom the lawyer does not have a client-lawyer relationship.
 For example, a lawyer retained by a purchaser to analyze a vendor's title to property does not have a client-lawyer relationship with the vendor.
-So also, an investigation into a person's affairs by a government lawyer, or by special counsel by a government lawyer, or by special counsel by a government as that term is used in this Rule.
+So also, investigation into a person's affairs by a government lawyer, or special counsel employed by the government, is not evaluation as that term is used in this Rule.
 The question is whether the lawyer is retained by the person whose affairs are being examined.
-When the lawyer is retained by that person, the general rules concerning loyalty to client and preservation of confidences apply, which is not the case if the lawyer is retained by someone else.
+When the lawyer is retained by that person, the general rules concerning loyalty to client and preservation of confidences apply, which is not the case if the lawyer retained by someone else.
 For this reason, it is essential to identify the person by whom the lawyer is retained.
 This should be made clear not only to the person under examination, but also to others to whom the results are to be made available.

-Duties Owed to Third Person and Client

-[3] When the evaluation is intended for the information or use of a third person, a legal duty to that person may or may not arise.
+Duties Owed to Third Person and Client - [3] When the evaluation is intended for the information or use of a third person, a legal duty to that person may or may not arise.
 That legal question is beyond the scope of this Rule.
-However, since such an evaluation involves a departure from the normal client-lawyer relationship, careful analysis of the situation is required.
-The lawyer must be satisfied as a matter of professional judgment that making the evaluation is compatible with other functions undertaken in behalf of the client.
+However, since such an evaluation involves a departure from the normal client-lawyer relationship, careful analysis situation is required.
+The lawyer must be satisfied as a matter professional judgment that making the evaluation compatible with other functions undertaken in behalf of the client.
 For example, if the lawyer is acting as advocate in defending the client against charges of fraud, it would normally be incompatible with that responsibility for the lawyer to perform an evaluation for others concerning the same or a related transaction.
 Assuming no such impediment is apparent, however, the lawyer should advise the client of the implications of the evaluation, particularly the lawyer's responsibilities to third persons and the duty to disseminate the findings.